-Once a space has been accepted by a family, a one-time family registration fee of $50.00 is required to enroll your child(ren) in the program.
-Our monthly fees are pro-rated and can be paid by posted dated cheques.
+Once a space has been accepted by a family, a one-time family registration fee of $100.00 is required to enroll your child(ren) in the program.
 We are reviewing other forms of payments.
 Payments are required the 1st day of each month or on the 1st and 15th of each month.

 Little Miracles has a secure key fob entry system for families.
 Upon registration families may obtain the fobs they require with a refundable deposit of $40.00 each.

-Parents are required to submit two (2) weeks written notice for termination of care (10 business days).
-Those providing less notice will be required to pay for care based on the daily rate for the full two-week term of notice
+Parents are required to submit one (1) month written notice for termination of care.
+Those providing less notice will be required to pay for care based on the monthly rate for the full one-month term of notice

 At Little Miracles we believe young children benefit from an affirming approach that encourages positive interactions with other children and with adults.
 In order to support children in their acquisition of social and emotional competencies, educators will use the graduated steps, identified below, as a strategy to guide children in these domains.
 Educators will encourage natural and logical consequences, where appropriate, to be a guiding instrument for developing positive interaction and self-regulatory behaviours.
 Little Miracles will not use ‘time out’ as a guidance strategy.